nmgcodes/hello-world/README.md

 # hello-world
 My 1st repository ever!

-Seems preety simple and easy to understand so far.
+Seems pretty simple and easy to understand so far.